StebenLee/HTML5-CSS3/README.md

 ## Javascript sources:
 1.codecademy
 2.MDN https://developer.mozilla.org/zh-TW/docs/Web/JavaScript/A_re-introduction_to_JavaScript
-3.Others refed in the docs
+3.The others are refed in the .js docs